L-mid/noise-sched/docs/reports/E1_report.md

 This shows the EMA model has learned to denoise **low and mid timesteps** reasonably well, but fails at the very high-noise end of the diffusion chain.
-That’s consistent with a short, low-batch training run, not with a broken pipeline.

 ## Manual sampling experiment

-To decouple harness code from core logic, we also did a manual sampling
+To decouple harness code from core logic, I also did a manual sampling
 test:
 - ![alt text](../assets/E1/debug_samples.png)